 As well as having worn his work coveralls, Fesic's gear had been spread out on a desktop just outside his reach.
 His Ident, flashlight, pocket tool kit, comms, lockpick set and the hand computer which they'd seen him consulting as he'd worked with the picks.
 Obviously checking some software which might have been helping his criminal activities.
 While talking with Fesic, they reminded the gunner the station was not under Imperial jurisdiction.
 They then reminded Fesic that local governments and stations had laws of their own, which often differed from Imperial laws.
 There was some suggestion they may have thought that Fesic had, perhaps, been relying on his title to rescue him from Imperial law...

 They did admit they understood his "misplaced enthusiasm" when it came to practicing to be a burglar, but pointed out that behavior wasn't the legal ideal striven for in the Inthe system.
 The lead officer then acquainted Fesic with the specific legal codes covering lock pick and other criminal equipment, documentation and paraphernalia, which they said included the software Fesic had on his hand computer.
-After having gone through his gear, they told Fesic the pick set was being turned over to the local authorities for "disposal.
+After having gone through his gear, they told Fesic the pick set was being turned over to the local authorities for "disposal".

 Fesic's pocket tool kit was found to be usable to support the types of illegal actions which also required a lock pick set.
 That meant the pocket tool kit was also taken away for "disposal".
 Following that, they returned to Fesic his Ident and flashlight and said there appeared to have been no real harm done.
-That was "almost" a snide commentary on Fesic's lack of skill in both lockpicking and being smart about his illicit activities.
+That was "almost" a snide commentary on Fesic's lack of skill in both lockpicking and being less than smart about his illicit activities.
 Wrapping things up, they said they would return him to his suite and companions so long as he promised to restrict his activities to those legal and socially accepted while he remained on station.

 On the walk back to the suite, the officers did remind Fesic that he could easily have been prosecuted legally for his actions and jailed.
 And even if the hotel declined to press charges, they could remove him from the hotel and hand him over to station security.
 Fesic wasn't sure where that might lead because the Upgrade wasn't yet repaired and he couldn't move onto the ship any time soon.
 So Fesic didn't like the idea of spending his remaining weeks on-station living in a security holding cell and he certainly didn't want to be the crew's next Munarshu.Fesic's Humiliation